 Hence the supplier has to try his best to stick to the conditions of the powerful buyers.
 In the process they end up exploiting the poor people who work in their factories.

 In a large shop in the Unites States, a number of shirts are on display each costing $26, which is equivalent to Rs 1200.
-It purchase a shirt for note more than Rs.
+It purchases a shirt for not more than Rs.
 200 and thus earns huge profit.
 The garment exporter earns moderate profit after deducting the cost of input and wages.

 As mentioned earlier a chain of markets is involved right from the production of cotton to the sale of a shirt, with buying and selling taking place at every stage.
 However, all the parties in this ‘chain’ do not gain or lose, nor do they gain or lose to the same extent.

 Equality is a basic principle in a democracy.
 It also involves getting a fair wage in the market.
 In descending order of the gains/earnings, the parties involved in the chain of markets are as under: